yairEO/tagify/README.md

 Tagify comes with its own loading animation, which is a very lightweight CSS-only code, and the <em>loading</em>
 state is controlled by the method `tagify.loading` which accepts `true` or `false` as arguments.

 Below is a basic example using the `fetch` API.
-I advise to abort the last request on any input before starting a new request.
+I advise aborting the last request on any input before starting a new request.

 <details>
   <summary>Example:</summary>